funilrys/PyFunceble/docs/components/adblock.rst

 ::

+    cli_decoding:
         adblock: False

+        # Activate this only if you want to get as much as possible.
+        adblock_aggressive: False

 to

 ::

+    cli_decoding:
-    adblock: True
+        adblock: False

+        # Activate this only if you want to get as much as possible.
+        adblock_aggressive: False

 into your personal :code:`.PyFunceble.yaml` or use the :code:`--adblock` argument from the CLI to activate it.

 .. _Adblock Plus filters explained: https://adblockplus.org/filter-cheatsheet